01 of 04

 How to Sew Prairie Points to the Edges of a Quilt

-Sew prairie points to the quilt after it's been quilted.
-Leave about an inch and a half of unquilted space around the edges of the quilt.
-See the backing option at the bottom of the page before you begin.
+Sew prairie points to the quilt after it has been quilted.
+Leave about 1 1/2 inches of unquilted space around the edges of the quilt for backing (read below).

 - Trim the quilt batting and backing to match the quilt top.
 Square up the edges if necessary.
 Fold the backing and batting out of the way.